univention/univention-portal/docs/containerization/409-concept.md

 The initial focus is on having minimal containers deployed successfully into the SouvAP integration environment.

+It is assumed that we will see missing and broken functionality during this milestone.
+The aim is to prove that the communication from the web browser (client) through all intermediate components (e.g. reverse proxy on the UCS instance, ingress related aspects of the kubernetes cluster) towards the portal server container is working and fully understood.
+This will reduce the risk of later surprises due to wrong assumptions or misunderstanding regarding the SouvAP integration environment.

 The containers shall meet the following basic requirements:

 1. It is possible to both build and run the container locally by a developer.